Liberal leadership race: A look at the potential candidates

 Mélanie Joly

 The foreign affairs minister dropped out of the race on Jan.
-10. She said she wants to become the first woman to lead the Liberal party, but ultimately decided it’s a bad time to leave her job as Canada’s top diplomat since the country faces an existential tariff threat from incoming U.S. president Donald Trump.
+10. She said that while she wants to become the first woman to lead the Liberal party, she decided it’s a bad time to leave her job as Canada’s top diplomat as the country faces an existential tariff threat from incoming U.S. president Donald Trump.

 Dominic LeBlanc

-The longtime Trudeau friend and ally who jumped in to the finance portfolio when Freeland suddenly quit, LeBlanc dashed hopes of many of his fellow caucus mates on Jan.
-8 by ruling out a leadership bid, citing the impending trade threats posed by a Trump administration.
+LeBlanc is a longtime friend and ally of Trudeau who jumped into the finance portfolio when Freeland suddenly quit.
+He dashed the hopes of many of his fellow caucus mates on Jan.
+8 by ruling out a leadership bid, citing the trade threats posed by the Trump administration.